-In this country there are fortunately not many accidents of this kind, but occasionally people are bitten by mad dogs and also by the common viper.\ Rarely, too, we hear of the keepers in menageries being bitten, through carelessness or misfortune, by some foreign serpent which is kept for public exhibition.
+In this country there are fortunately not many accidents of this kind, but occasionally people are bitten by mad dogs and also by the common viper.
+Rarely, too, we hear of the keepers in menageries being bitten, through carelessness or misfortune, by some foreign serpent which is kept for public exhibition.
 If you wish to do any good in these emergencies you must act quickly; tie an elastic band, a piece of cord, a handkerchief, or other ligature tightly around the limb above the wound-that is, on the side nearest the heart, so as to arrest the circulation and thereby prevent the poison or venom from being carried into the system.
 After you have made the ligature quite secure, try to get rid of the poison by bathing the wound well with water (hot if you can get it), and sucking it.
 If you have no cracks or abrasions on the lips and in the mouth, you can suck the poison out of the wound with safety to yourself, but it is always better to rinse the mouth well out first with brandy or other strong spirit, if such be available.
 Of course, in a serious case of this kind (in which the dog is known to be mad, or the snake to be very venomous), medical aid should be sought for at once, but you should lose no time in arresting the circulation by applying a ligature above the wound, and then, if the doctor does not arrive immediately, trying to destroy the poison by thoroughly burning the wound with a red-hot wire, knitting-needle, or cinder, a lighted fusee, strong-fuming nitric acid, or, as has been done in India, by placing gunpowder on the wound and firing it.
 Snake bites are productive of very great depression and faintness, so that ammonia, brandy, or some other powerful stimulant must be administered in these cases.
 Ammonia is also recommended as an external application.
 The stings of insects are sometimes exceedingly painful, and in some instances are followed by considerable depression and faintness.
 The first thing is to remove the sting.
-This, in the case of bees and wasps, can be done by pressing a watch-key firmly down over the sting, which is thereby forced up into the hollow of the key.
-Ammonia, as sal-volatile, or in any other convenient form, should then be applied to the painful part, and any faintness and constitutional depression should be relieved by the administration of ammonia, brandy and water, wine, or other stimulant.
+This, in the case of bees

+It is very different, however, in some of our foreign possessions.
+For example, in India, in the year 1883, no less than 20,067 deaths occurred from snake bites. and wasps, can be done by pressing a watch-key firmly down over the sting, which is thereby forced up into the hollow of the key.
+Ammonia, as sal-volatile, or in any other convenient form, should then be applied to the painful part, and any faintness and constitutional depression should be relieved by the administration of ammonia, brandy and watcr, wine, or other stimulant.